qwriter/dwave-networkx/docs/intro.rst

 a default sampler using the :meth:`~dwave_networkx.default_sampler.set_default_sampler` function.

-* For an introduction to quantum processing unit (QPU) topologies such as the Chimera and Pegasus graphs, see :std:doc:`Topology <oceandocs:concepts/topology>`.
+* For an introduction to quantum processing unit (QPU) topologies such as the Chimera, Pegasus, and Zephyr graphs, see :std:doc:`Topology <oceandocs:concepts/topology>`.
 * For an introduction to binary quadratic models (BQMs), see :std:doc:`Binary Quadratic Models <oceandocs:concepts/bqm>`.
 * For an introduction to samplers, see